 At this point you should now be able to load the UI (in this example) under https://your.server.address .

-SSL install on Linux and OSX
+SSL on Linux / OSX

 Follow the letsencrypt instructions to install a certificate on your computer.